Skip to main content

 The secret to long term fat loss results, is doing a form of exercise that you enjoy.
 If you hate cycling but decide to sign up to a spinning class to achieve your goal, we’ll you’re only going to be spinning your wheels, until you inevitable drop out.

-On the other hand, if you’re a boxercise fanatic and sign up to your weekly class, you’ll be counting down the days until you can get back to class and punch away your waistline.
+On the other hand, if you’re a boxercise or dancing fanatic, you’ll be counting down the days until you can get back to class and get into action.

 Choose a form of exercise you enjoy, you’ll not only put in extra effort, but you’ll also stick with it long term.